sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 ### Participation Report

+#### Joint Contributions
+- Contributed to the overall project planning and organization.
+- Collaborated on the data preparation and preprocessing steps.
+- Worked together on the error analysis for the CamemBERT model.
+- Collaborated on creating the presentation video for the project.
+- Documenting the project and writing the README file.

 #### Mathias Häberli
 - Implemented the Decision Tree, Random Forest, and CamemBERT models.
 - Conducted hyperparameter tuning and performance evaluation for the Decision Tree, Random Forest, and CamemBERT models.